jqueuniet/netbox-go/apiv4_2/docs/ModuleBayRequest.md

 ### NewModuleBayRequest

-`func NewModuleBayRequest(device BriefDeviceRequest, name string, ) *ModuleBayRequest`
+`func NewModuleBayRequest(device BriefInterfaceRequestDevice, name string, ) *ModuleBayRequest`

 NewModuleBayRequest instantiates a new ModuleBayRequest object This constructor will assign default values to properties that have it defined,